|

 self-indulgent purpose: to push God out of your heart, out of your mind,

 and out of your being.
-Therefore, where there is complacency or
+Therefore, when the desire to know the social

 love yourself in the true Christian sense, you